ArjunSharda/Searchor/CONTRIBUTING.md

 3. Create a new branch from the latest branch `main`
 4. Start editing file(s) on the new branch
 5. Commit and push to the new branch
-6. Make a pull request
+6. Make a pull request towards the original repository ([ArjunSharda/Searchor](https://github.com/ArjunSharda/Searchor/))

 ## Pull Request Guidelines